osaydayoub/CoachAppV2/README.md

 #CoachApp
-- Welcome to Coach App – Your Ultimate Sports Training Companion!
+- Welcome to CoachApp – Your Ultimate Sports Training Companion!
+- This new version of CoachApp incorporates Bootstrap for an enhanced user interface and experience.

 Overview
 CoachApp is a powerful tool designed to assist coaches in organizing their training schedules and enhancing communication with their clients.
 Whether you're a fitness coach, sports trainer, or personal instructor, this app is tailored to streamline your coaching experience.